Phnom Penh, Kandal, Kampong Thom, Prey Veng, Siem Reap, Battambang, Kep, Takeo, Kampot and Kampong Cham provinces, CAMBODIA

-A recent research by UNICEF in Cambodia found the out of school children rate for 5 year olds is at an exceedingly high rate of 71%.
-Almost half of all students enter grade 1 late, and 54% of students who are of secondary school age remain in primary school.
-The problem is more severe in rural areas, which represent 85% of all at-risk students, or 1.2 million children, are located.
+Recent research by UNICEF in Cambodia found that the out-of-school rate for 5-year olds is exceedingly high at 71%.
+Almost half of all Cambodian children enter Grade 1 late, and 54% of students who are of secondary- school age remain in primary school.
+The problem is more severe in rural areas, where 85% of all at-risk students, or 1.2 million children, are located.

-To catalyse improved reading, learning and teaching standards in Cambodia through the roll-out of a suite of quality e-learning applications.
+This project’s objective is to catalyze improved reading, learning and teaching standards in Cambodia through the roll-out of a suite of quality e-learning applications.

-- Coding education content into Epub 3 formats
+- Coding education content into ePub3 formats

 - Promotion/marketing campaign and national learning workshop.